silentz3n/silentz3n/README.md

 - 🔭 I'm a backend engineer at @DeliveryMuchBrasil,
 - 🎓 Bachelor in Computer Science,
-- 🌐 Passionate about web development,
+- 🌐 Passionate about programming,
 - 🌱 Actually learning Rust.

 <div>